kymmt80/AI_SearchAlgorithms/README.md

 # Search Algorithms

 In this project, the aim is to solve a problem using various search algorithms and compare their qualities.
 BFS, IDS and A* are the algorithms used for this problem.
-The report can be found in ```AI_CA1.ipynb```
+The report can be found in ```report.ipynb```

 ## Problem Description